ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/updateworkspace.md

 ![Image 4: Citrix Workspace Application download page (Windows)](files/downloadworkspace2.png "Image 4: Citrix Workspace Application download page (Windows)")

 Once the file has downloaded, open the file to begin installation.
 You might get a security warning asking "Do you want to run this file?".
-Check that the "Publisher" identifies as "Citrix Systems, Inc." before selecting Run (Refer to **image 5** below).
+Check that the "Publisher" identifies as "Citrix Systems, Inc." before selecting Run (Refer to **image** below).

 ![Image 5: Do you want to run this application?](files/Run_file.PNG "Image 5: Do you want to run this application?")